ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 * `:buffer_size` is the number of events which will be buffered before they are all sent simultaneously.
 The process of sending all buffered events is called "flushing".
 When using GET, `buffer_size` defaults to `0` because each request can only contain one event.
 When using POST, `buffer_size` defaults to `10`, and the buffered events are all sent together in a single request.
 * `:on_success` is a callback which is called every time the buffer is flushed and every event in it is sent successfully (meaning with status code 200).
 It should accept one argument: the number of requests sent this way.
 * `on_failure` is a callback which is called if the buffer is flushed but not every event is sent successfully.
 It should accept two arguments: the number of successfully sent events and an array containing the unsuccessful events.
+* `thread_count` is only used by the AsyncEmitter.
+It determines the number of worker threads which will be used to send events.

 <a name="async-emitter" />
 ### 5.2.
 The AsyncEmitter class